Bakhomious/unideb-state-exam/src/2-2-progconcepts.md

 They are used to represent switched and flags in programs.
 The use of Booleans enhances readability.

-- One popular exception is *C89*, in which numeric expressions are used as conditionals.
+- One popular exception is *C*, in which numeric expressions are used as conditionals.
 In such expressions, all operands with nonzero values are considered true, and zero is considered false.

 #### Character Types